atskureli1/atskureli1/README.md

 ---
 As the old posters once declared:
-*“Code is Power — Open Source is Freedom22!”*
+*“Code is Power — Open Source is Freedom!”*

 ---